edge-servers/immunity-docs/developer/gsoc-ideas-2022.rst

 The outcomes we expect from this project are the following:

-- Create iperf check class, the check must use the connection module of openwisp-controller to connect to devices using SSH
+- Create iperf check class, the check must use the connection module of immunity-controller to connect to devices using SSH
 - If a device has no active Connection the check will be skipped and a warning logged
 - This check should be optional and disabled by default